-Note: The Executive Summary template can be downloaded from BIRD's website (File #1 in https://www.birdf.com/energycenter-procedures-submission-forms/).
+Note: The Executive Summary template can be downloaded from the EC website (File #1 in https://us-isr-energycenter.org/guidelines-forms/).
 It includes the forms of all 5 tables above (Table 2 to Table 6).

 7.6 Section D: The Innovative Technology